The Letters of Vincent van Gogh: Autograph of letter 716

 The letter is unique in being a joint letter from the two, and can be read in both the original French and an English translation at the website of the Van Gogh Museum's edition of the letters.
 In it they discuss, among other matters, their plans to form an artists' commune, possibly abroad.
 In reality their relationship was always fraught, and by the end of the year they had parted for good, van Gogh himself hospitalised following a breakdown in which he had mutilated one of his ears.

 The autograph fetched €445,000 at a sale in Paris 12–13 December 2012.

+The epistolary relationship between Vincent van Gogh and Paul Gauguin is one of the most significant in the artist’s life.
+Van Gogh’s letters, especially those sent to his brother Theo and to Gauguin himself, show a relationship of great emotional and artistic intensity.
+While it is well-known that Van Gogh held a deep admiration for Gauguin, some scholars have speculated that his feelings might have gone beyond simple friendship or professional respect.

+Several letters, in fact, contain expressions of particularly intense affection.
+In his correspondence with Theo, Van Gogh refers to Gauguin as his "companion in every sense of the word," stating that he feels something for him that he cannot fully explain.
+In another letter, dated December 1888, he admits: "I realize that I cannot do without your presence," referring to Gauguin.
+On 2 February 1889, he writes: "I consider you more than a friend, you are a part of me, a soul akin to mine."

+These excerpts have led some researchers to speculate that Van Gogh may have experienced an attraction to Gauguin, though no romantic or sexual sentiment is explicitly expressed in the letters.
+Furthermore, the context of the time must be taken into account: in the 19th century, the language between friends could be more affectionate than modern standards.
+Nevertheless, the emotional intensity of Van Gogh’s letters to Gauguin seems to go beyond usual friendly affection.

+The strong bond between the two artists and Van Gogh's deep religiosity may have contributed to his possible confusion regarding his feelings toward Gauguin.
+His religious upbringing might have made it difficult for him to understand or accept any more complex emotions toward Gauguin.
+Although there is no definitive evidence of romantic attraction, his letters remain an important testament to the depth of their relationship and the significant role Gauguin played in Van Gogh’s life.

 In popular media

 The delivery of Vincent's final letter to Theo after Vincent's death and the circumstances surrounding his death was the subject of the 2017 film Loving Vincent, which was animated by oil paintings made with van Gogh's techniques.